Where beer is brewed,

 There is a great bunch of Hams up here in the Quad Cities (Rock Island & Moline IL, Davenport & Bettendorf IA) so I've joined The Society of Midwest Contesters _W9SMC-, The Green River Valley ARS -K9WM- and the Clinton Amateur Radio Club -W0CS- (in IA, just across the Mississippi River bridge).

 My second hobby is Beer.
-Up until now mostly drinking it ... but I'd love to get into homebrew.
-This was once high on my list of priorities, but unfortunately there is too much work to be done on the antennas still and N2KMA isn't very fond of the smell of beer wort cooking.
+Mostly drinking it ... but I'd love to get into homebrew.
+This was once high on my list of priorities, but there is too other stuff to be done and N2KMA isn't very fond of the smell of beer wort cooking.

 Enough for now ....
 73 de Bob2 EN41vr.